isomerpages/govtech-corp/media/technews/_posts/2018-10-23-post-The crUX of the matter — a pleasant user experience.md

 <p><strong>Ed</strong>: We’re starting to see how technology is breaking
 down the fabric of society, such as with the case of Facebook and data privacy.
-So I think we at government digital services can help shape the trajectory of technology by remaining focussed on what’s good for people and society.</p>
+So I think we at government digital services can help shape the trajectory of technology by remaining focused on what’s good for people and society.</p>